hashicorp/terraform-provider-google/docs/r/compute_instance.html.markdown

 * `tags` - (Optional) A list of tags to attach to the instance.

 ---

+* `disk` - (DEPRECATED) Disks to attach to the instance.
+This can be specified multiple times for multiple disks.
+Structure is documented below.

 * `network` - (DEPRECATED) Networks to attach to the instance.
 This can be specified multiple times for multiple networks.
 Structure is